traitify/traitify-ruby/README.md

 # Traitify

-Traitify is a ruby gem wrapper for the Traitify Developer's API
+Traitify is a ruby gem wrapper for Traitify's Personality API

 ## Installation